-Accounting Specialist
+Accounting

-Associate in Applied Science Code: 5265 Contact Persons: QC Faculty, Mary Kline, 309-796-5321, Rm.
-2-256; East Campus, Jason Stalides, 309-854-1713, Rm.
-A-234
+Associate in Applied Science Code: 5365 Contact Persons: QC Faculty, Mary Kline, 309-796-5321, Rm.
+2-256; East Campus, Advising, 309-854-1709

 The program is designed to develop an understanding of, and skills in, the principles of accounting as related to practical use in business.
 A strong emphasis is placed on computer accounting skills.
-Accounting skills are developed through courses in basic, intermediate, cost, managerial, and tax accounting.
+Accounting skills are developed through courses in basic, intermediate, managerial, and tax accounting.
 Students get hands-on experience through several computer lab simulations and practice courses.
-Students will also work at an actual job site for direct hands-on experience.
+Students have the opportunity to work at an actual job site for direct hands-on experience.
 Additional course work in business law, finance, business operations, computer information systems, business mathematics, and communications provides related knowledge necessary for the accountant.